influxdata/flux/CONTRIBUTING.md

 - Full details of your operating system (or distribution) e.g. 64-bit Ubuntu 14.04.
 - The version of Flux you are running.
 - Whether you installed it using a pre-built package or built it from source.
-- A small test case, if applicable, that demonstrates the issues.
+- A small test case that demonstrates the issue or steps to reproduce the issue.

 Remember the golden rule of bug reports: **The easier you make it for us to reproduce the problem, the faster it will get fixed.
 **If you have never written a bug report before, or if you want to brush up on your bug reporting skills, we recommend reading [Simon Tatham's essay "How to Report Bugs Effectively."](http://www.chiark.greenend.org.uk/~sgtatham/bugs.html)